ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/startup-strategies.md

 When the button is pressed the following tasks are performed:

 - Attempt to log in.
-- If the login succeeds, to to the `Tab1Page`.
+- If the login succeeds, go to the `Tab1Page`.
 - If the login fails we will just log it for now.
 When actual authentication is implemented this _may_ be a good place to display a "Login Failed" message, but that is beyond the scope of this tutorial.